seevali/Bookmarks/README.md

 * [Azure Resource Manager template functions](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/) - describes all of the functions you can use in an ARM template

 ## Partners
 * [Partner Center Samples](https://github.com/PartnerCenterSamples) - Code samples and walkthrough of working with the CSP SDK

 ## Security
+* [Azure TrustCenter](https://azure.microsoft.com/en-us/support/trust-center/) - Starting point for all questions on Security, Privacy, Transparency and Compliance

 ## Coding
 * [.NET Dev Center](https://azure.microsoft.com/en-us/develop/net/)